 Ingredients in Relacore

 You should examine the list of ingredients before you consider taking any dietary supplement.
 Relacore's main ingredients include magnolia bark, passion flower, panax ginseng, and other herbal ingredients.
 Although the manufacturers of Relacore claim that the ingredients are all natural, it is impossible for the average layperson to determine whether these ingredients are appropriate for his health.
-You should not causally ingest medicinal herbs, because many of them can have toxic effects for people suffering from specific conditions.
+You should not causally ingest medicinal herbs, because many of them can have toxic effects for people with specific conditions.

 Side-Effects Associated with Relacore